 Both offer an impressive set of benefits, as well as challenges, such as the fact that they are very complex security compliance standards and do require extensive and continuous monitoring, which can become an expensive and time-consuming endeavor.

 On the plus side, SOC 1 and SOC 2 makes it easier for organizations to spot weak or missing security spots that could create unnecessary exposure and data breaches.
 Both standards provide assurance to fully protect customer data from misuse or theft, by demonstrating adherence with applicable security standards.
 This is especially helpful for organizations whose products or services involve large amounts of sensitive customer information.
+In addition to identifying security gaps, SOC compliance can provide strategic benefits, such as enhanced market credibility and a competitive advantage.

 What’s the difference between Type I and Type II SOC 1 or SOC 2 audits?